The 15 Most Romantic Restaurants in Austin

 Devil May Care

-Devil May Care has the perfect recipe for love: live jazz music, candlelit lounge seating, and Mediterranean cuisine complemented by a host of fine Greek wines.
-The underground boudoir will absolutely set a seductive mood, no matter how stressful it is above ground.
+Devil May Care has the perfect recipe for love—live jazz music, candlelit lounge seating, and Mediterranean cuisine complemented by a host of Greek wines.
+The underground labyrinth will absolutely set a seductive mood, no matter how stressful it is above ground.
 Call ahead and snag the prized birdcage chairs, loosen up with some Espresso Martinis, then dive into a journey of mezze platters, Tomahawk beef ribeye, and baklava.
 For singles looking to mingle, look out for happy hours and events throughout the year, such as the Surrealist Ball, for social interaction.

 How to book: Reserve via SevenRooms.

 In Asia, pink flowers signal Cherry Blossom—and in Austin, pink flowers at a Japanese restaurant signal flirty, flirty fun.
 Lucky Robot is the ideal spot for young love to blossom, and if not, hey, at least you’ll get some great new photos for your dating app profile.
 And the sustainable sushi restaurant offers more than just fish.
-There's ramen, seaweed salad, pork buns, Chicken Karaage, and a whole lot more, not to mention an awesome liquor cabinet that includes a ton of sake.
+There's ramen, seaweed salad, pork buns, Chicken Karaage, and a whole lot more, not to mention a liquor cabinet that includes a ton of sake.

-How to order: Order takeout and delivery via Toast.
+How to book: Order takeout and delivery via Toast.